lchski/uo-reformatting-booklet/README.md

 Dividing numbers by 3 is annoying.
 With this bookmarklet, credit numbers are reduced to "courses".

+GitHub (sensibly) doesn't allow embedding JS.
+Copy the code into [a bookmarklet generator](http://mrcoles.com/bookmarklet/) and get the bookmarklet from there.

 ## Compatibility

 Tested against this list: